 - For PhD students admitted before 31 December 2014 the course in Applied Statistics I is compulsory, the course Applied Statistics II is non-compulsory.
 After the course Applied Statistics I you have fulfilled the compulsory part as regards statistics course.
 The Research Education Board highly recommends that PhD students apply for Applied Statistics II as an elective course.

 - For PhD students admitted between 1 January 2012 and December 31st 2014, the basic package sums up to a total of 20.5 higher education credits.
-The Portfolio has been extended to 12 credits and involve reflections within 12 areas.
+The Comprehensive Generic Skills (Portfolio) has been extended to 12 credits and involve reflections within 12 areas.
 For a Licentiate degree the credit value for the Portfolio is 6.

 - For PhD students admitted between 2008-06-01 - 2011-12-31, the total course requirement adds up to 17,5 credits.
 In addition to the compulsory courses, one elective course (1,5 credits) is required.
-The credit value for the Portfolio is 9 credits and reflections within only seven of the areas are acceptable.
-For a Licentiate degree the credit value for the Portfolio is 4,5.
+The credit value for the Comprehensive Generic Skills (Portfolio) is 9 credits and reflections within only seven of the areas are acceptable.
+For a Licentiate degree the credit value for the Comprehensive Generic Skills (Portfolio) is 4,5.

 If you are going to teach at undergraduate level, a foundation course in teaching and learning in higher education is required.
 These courses are offered by MEDCUL, the Faculty of Medicine's Center for Teaching and Learning